MokshJainrock/Client_Project/README.md

-# Client Data Management & Analytics System
+# Client Revenue Risk & Retention Analytics Dashboard

 I built this to answer a simple business question with real data: when a company can't afford to chase every customer who stops buying, which ones are actually